xvk-64/secure-programming-2024/README.md

 # In another shell
 node ./pkg/server/dist/src/server.js server1 3301 .\generated_keys\key1private.pkcs8.pem .\generated_keys\key1public.spki.pem .\generated_keys\neighbourhood.json
 ```
-This will create two servers connected in a neighbourhood on ports `3300` and `3301`
+This will create two servers connected in a neighbourhood on ports `3300` and `3301`.
+Start up a client and ensure you change the default server address accordingly.

 ## How to navigate the GUI